The Pirate (1948 film): Reception

 Two years later, director Vincente Minnelli said in an interview to the French film magazine Cahiers du Cinéma, "I was very pleased with the way the film turned out.
 Judy gave one of her best performances and the Cole Porter songs were excellent.
 Unfortunately, the merchandising on the film was bad, and it failed to go over when it was released."

-Star Gene Kelly told Tony Thomas in 1974, "I had decided on this Fairbanks-Barrymore approach to the role at the very start and Minnelli entirely agreed with it.
+Star Gene Kelly told writer Tony Thomas in 1974, "I had decided on this Fairbanks-Barrymore approach to the role at the very start and Minnelli entirely agreed with it.
 It didn't occur to us until the picture hit the public that what we had done was indulge in a huge inside joke.
 It was done tongue-in-cheek but it didn't really come off, and that's my fault.
 But I thought Judy was superb- and what Minnelli did with color and design in that film is as fine as anything that has ever been done."

 Producer Arthur Freed said in 1969, "When we did The Pirate Judy wasn't feeling well.
 I think it's one of the best pictures she's done.
 It didn't lose money, but it wasn't the success I hoped it would be.
 I think one of the reasons was the public didn't want to see Judy as a sophisticate.
 I think today The Pirate would be a hit.
 It was twenty years ahead of its time."

 Composer Cole Porter said later that he felt The Pirate was "a $5,000,000 Hollywood picture that was unspeakably wretched, the worst that money could buy."

 According to MGM accounts, the film earned $1,874,000 in the US and Canada and $782,000 elsewhere, resulting in a loss to the studio of $2,290,000.

 Garland and Kelly were slated to begin a new musical, Easter Parade, after wrapping work on The Pirate.
 With a score by Irving Berlin, and with Freed producing and Minnelli directing, rehearsals began.
 But Garland's therapist felt it was unwise to have her husband direct her in another film so soon after The Pirate, so Minnelli was removed as director by Arthur Freed and replaced by Charles Walters.
 Soon thereafter, Gene Kelly broke his ankle playing softball at home.
 Freed called Fred Astaire, who had recently retired from films, and asked if he would replace Kelly.
 After obtaining Kelly's blessing, Astaire jumped at the chance of working with Judy Garland for the first time.
 The shooting of the film went smoothly, coming in ahead of schedule and under budget.
 When released in July 1948, Easter Parade was a smash-hit, breaking box-office records and putting Garland, Astaire, and everyone involved on a new level of success.

-Soundtrack for extended CD version

-In 2002, Rhino Handmade/Turner Classic Movies Music released the complete Oscar-nominated score on compact disc, remastered and restored with rare outtakes and rehearsal demos.